-HB 2313 (2013) codified that NVTA shall give priority to selecting projects that are expected to provide the greatest congestion reduction relative to the cost of the project.
+HB 2313 (2013) codified that NVTA shall give priority to selecting projects that are expected to provide the greatest congestion reduction relative to the cost of the project. .
 NVTA has funded nearly \$2.5 billion in multimodal projects since HB 2313 created NVTA's revenue stream beginning on July 1, 2013.
-However, by 2040 a growing regional economy and population (which has been projected to see 24% growth in population and 37% growth in employment between 2016 and 204012), means that significant increases in congestion may still occur, despite an expected decrease in VMT per capita13.
-Expanding infrastructure capacity, especially highway capacity, presents multiple challenges in mitigating this congestion (due to the phenomena of induced demand achieving NVTA's goals of equity, sustainability and safety, although it will likely remain an important option.
+However, by 2040 a growing regional economy and population (which is expected to see a 32.5% increase between 2015 and 2045), means that significant increases in congestion may still prevail, despite an expected decrease in VMT per capita.
+Expanding infrastructure capacity, especially highway capacity, presents multiple challenges in mitigating this congestion (due to the phenomena of induced demand) and achieving NVTA's goals of equity, sustainability and safety, although it will likely remain an important option.

 One technique NVTA can leverage in mitigating congestion is to contribute to reducing the ratio between Vehicle Miles Traveled (VMT) and Person Miles Traveled (PMT.)
 Several transportation technologies could help unlock the capacity of the existing transportation network, by maximizing efficiency.
-Examples include demand-responsive microtransit, shared mobility devices (SMDs), advances in e-commerce, and emerging options like Automated Bus Rapid Transit (ABRT)15 all of which may reduce the need for short and/or single-purpose vehicular trips.
+Examples include demand-responsive microtransit, shared mobility devices (SMDs), advances in e-commerce, and emerging options like Automated Bus Rapid Transit (ABRT) all of which may reduce the need for short and/or single-purpose vehicular trips.

-Strategy #1 seeks to leverage transportation technologies that optimize transportation systems operations and management, encourage more efficient use of existing roadway infrastructure through transit or shared occupancy ridesharing, better manage travel demand (including careful consideration of First/Last Mile connections), or facilitate use of micro modes like walking, biking or scooting.
-Shared use of autonomous vehicles (AVs) would also contribute towards congestion reduction16.
+Strategy #1 seeks to leverage transportation technologies that optimize transportation systems operations and management, encourage more efficient use of existing highway roadway infrastructure through transit or shared occupancy ridesharing, better manage travel demand (including careful consideration of First/Last Mile connections), or facilitate use of micro modes like walking, biking or scooting.
+Shared use of autonomous vehicles (AVs) would also contribute towards congestion reduction.